cleverdumb/sandLang/doc.md

 Tested from top to bottom, with the first line with true *condition* used

+Always put a line with statement `true` for a default color

+At the top of the file you can preload color for more efficient simulation by `preload [color] [color]?`\
+All colors with components all between the two colors will be preloaded.
+Only preload colors that are needed to save memory\
+The second color can be ignored.
+In that case only the first color will be loaded.
+Colors are in format #RRGGBB

 ### Other features
 - Global sets are automatically added to all atoms defined after the definition of the global set.
 They are defined with `global [symbol] <Name1, Name2, Name3, ...>`.
 Similar to definition section in an atom, the names can be replaced by `^[alias]`
 - Global rule sets can contain a set of rules to be inherited by other atoms for less redundancy.
 They are defined with `ruleset [name] [Block]` and the `[Block]` contains rules.
 Atoms have a higher priority over rule sets if they have the same name